fathzer/plugin-loader/README.md

 Usually, the plugin can be stored in a jar file, but you can imagine loading it from the network.

 This library helps application developper's to manage plugins in their application.
-It provides an abstraction of the process of loading plugins and a concrete implementation to load plugins stored in jar files.
+It provides an abstraction of the process of loading plugins and concrete implementations to load plugins stored in jar files.
+Unlike [java.util.ServiceLoader](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html), it allows to customize error management and how plugin classes are discovered and instantiated.

 The [plugin-loader-example](https://github.com/fathzer/plugin-loader/tree/main/plugin-loader-example) folder contains an example of jar plugin implementation and loading.

-It requires java 8+
+It requires java 11+.
+Nevertheless, a variant of this library is available for Java 8 users.
+They have to use the 'jdk8' [maven classifier](https://www.baeldung.com/maven-artifact-classifiers#bd-3-consuming-jar-artifact-of-a-specific-java-version) in their dependency.
+Only the com.fathzer.plugin.loader.utils.AbstractPluginDownloader class is not available in this variant.

 ## How to use the plugin loader with jar files